 Of course!
 We are learning each year about safe and effective ways to improve the experience of daily pain.
 We also have been learning for years that opioids (pain medications like oxycontin, morphine, methadone, oxycodone, hydrocodone, etc.) typically don't make people's pain or wellbeing better when used for months or years.
 And we also know many people experience accidental overdose and even death from these medications (~400 people/year in the state of Washington die this way).
-So, in general, I will not be prescribing controlled substances on a long-term basis.
+So, in general, I do not prescribe opioids on a long-term basis.
 The main exception to this is buprenorphine, also known as suboxone, which is used to treat both pain and also opioid abuse/addiction.
 While there is no magic bullet, this is still a life-changing medication for many, and I have the license and experience to prescribe it.

 What's not covered?

 The cost of anything that happens outside of my clinic would be your, or your insurance carrier's, responsibility.
 This includes, but is not limited to, hospital and emergency care, visits with other doctors and specialists, radiology, labs, and pathology.
 For example, if I do a biopsy, performing the biopsy in my clinic is included in your membership (no additional fee).
 The fee for the pathology report, performed by a pathologist outside the clinic, would be your, or your insurance carrier's, responsibility.
 Any changes I make to services I provide I will communicate on both my website and in writing to current patients.